perxpective/Cybersecurity-Therapy/DFI/DFI Chapter 3 - Data Acquisition.md

 ### Logical/Sparse Acquisition
 **Reasons:**
-- Use when you time is limited
+- Use when your time is limited
 	- **Logical acquisition** captures only specific files of interest to case
 	- **Sparse acquisition** captures deleted data
 - Large disks